-Adjusted income' Total income net of insurance claims adjusted to exclude the impact of own credit, Education, Social Housing, and Local Authority (ESHLA) valuation revision and gain on US Lehman acquisition assets.
+'Adjusted income' Total income net of insurance claims adjusted to exclude the impact of own credit, Education, Social Housing, and Local Authority (ESHLA) valuation revision and gain on US Lehman acquisition assets.

-'Adjusted total operating expenses' Total operating expenses adjusted to exclude goodwill impairment, provisions for Payment Protection Insurance and claims management costs (PPI) and interest rate hedging redress, provisions for investigations and litigation primarily relating to Foreign Exchange and gain on valuation of a component of the defined retirement benefit liability.
+'Adjusted total operating expenses' Total operating expenses adjusted to exclude goodwill impairment, provisions for UK customer redress, provisions for ongoing investigations and litigation including Foreign Exchange, loss on sale relating to the Spanish and Portuguese businesses, and gain on valuation of a component of the defined retirement benefit liability.